How to Onboard an Unfamiliar Codebase Using AI

 "Based on these dependency files, summarise the tech stack in plain English.
 What is each major library responsible for, and are there any patterns or conventions I should know before reading the application code?"

-For quickly summarising dense setup docs, changelogs, or README files that describe the stack, the summary generator condenses long text into the key points you actually need.
+For quickly summarising dense setup docs, changelogs, or README files that describe the stack, the summary generator for condensing long technical documents into the key points you actually need condenses long text into the key points without you reading everything line by line.

 Pick one simple flow to trace first.
 A login, a page load, or a basic API call are good starting points because they touch most of the layers without being too complex.